 Segment C14 is located within NKHP.
-There has been some confusion within the community about the history of land acquisition for the park and the conditions associated with the funding for acquisition of those parcels.
-Grants from the Washington State Recreation and Conservation Office (RCO) were used to acquire various parcels of land that have become portions of the park.
-Kitsap County has and is continuing to discuss with RCO the concept of the STO shared-use regional path going through the park.
-Early in the planning study, RCO initially indicated that a shared-use regional path was not compatible with the grants that were used to acquire the park.
-However, RCO provided two mechanisms to Kitsap County that may allow RCO to approve the path through the park and the parcels acquired with grants.
-Kitsap County will continue to confer with RCO about which of the two options might be considered.
+There has been some discussion within the community about the history of land acquisition for the park and conditions associated with the grant funding for acquisition of some of the eastern parcels.
+Grants from the Washington State Recreation and Conservation Office (RCO) provided partial (approximately 25%) funding to assist in acquisition of some eastern parcels of the park.
+The NSTO, as envisioned in the "String of Pearls", was a known and anticipated concept by both parties at the time of the grant awards.
+Kitsap County has and is continuing to discuss with RCO the STO shared-use regional path going through the park.
+Prior to the planning study in 2020, the former RCO Director communicated to the County they were aware of the STO concept and that "it may be possible for the County to install a mixed surface trail that considers the protection of wetlands and riparian areas".
+In 2023, however, RCO indicated that a shared-use regional path was not compatible with the grants that were used to partially acquire the parcels.
+Despite the change, RCO provided two mechanisms to Kitsap County that may allow RCO to approve the path through the park and the parcels acquired with grants.
+Kitsap County factored this uncertainty into the rating and selection of a preferred and alternative alignment.
+Kitsap County will continue to work with RCO about options that would allow project approval, consistent with funding obligations.